clearlydefined/docker_dev_env_experiment/README.md

 $ git clone git@github.com:clearlydefined/crawler.git
 ```

+**NOTE**:
+While this is still in development, you need to check out the `nell/dev-docker-file` branch for each of the
+three repos.

 Alternately, you can edit the **docker-compose.yml** file to point to where you have those repos cloned on your local system:

 **docker-compose.yml**